200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-Ouroboros.md

 THE GUARDS
 (*Enforcers*.)
 Uniformed cultists, devoted to the rail regulations.
 - When you break regulations, roll +Cool.
-10+, you’re good.
+10+, youâ€™re good.
 7-9, the Guards show up.

 FIRSTIES
 (*Sybarites* / *Cannibals*)
 Greedy, debauched and arrogant.
-- When you don’t show deference to a Firsty, roll +Hot.
-10+, all’s well.
+- When you donâ€™t show deference to a Firsty, roll +Hot.
+10+, allâ€™s well.
 7-9 they demand recompense.

 SAMPLE COUNTDOWN CLOCK